davidelan/ci-p1-spiritual/README.md

 - __Extra Information__
     - The web site only presents the visitor with a minimal amount of information.
 A "Team" page could be added.
 Information about the vision, of the studio could be included.
 A blog with interesting information about the studio, yoga and meditation would also be good.

+## Design

+-   ### Imagery
+    - The three images slected for the 3 pages (two as background image and one as the page image) were chosen because they portray persons who engage in yoga activities and they are therefore eye-catching and inviting for the visitor.
+The sun and the moon associated with Yoga and Meditation in both the index and classes page gives a more pleasent and maybe spiritual look to the pages.